 Check our links at the top of this page and in the left column: our most frequently asked question (FAQ) is

 We invite US and Canadian teachers, librarians, Sherlockian literary societies, and others to apply for the Beacon Society's major funding project.
 Applications and reports from previous winners are available on the Jan Stauber Grant page.
-The grant period will be from 1 July 2013 to 30 June 2014.
+The application deadline is typically May 1 and the grant period runs from 1 July to 30 June.

 Shannon Carlisle, accelerated learning teacher at Moore Elementary school in Franklin, Tennessee is this year's Beacon Award winner.
 Mrs. Carlisle is known as the “Chief Sherlockian” in her school where she introduces 4th graders to the stories about Sherlock Holmes and his use of deductive reasoning.

 We help teachers and librarians use the literature of Sherlock Holmes to engage kids in the pleasures of reading.
 We're a not-for-profit scion of the Baker Street Irregulars, providing resources that bring the magic of Sherlock Holmes to life in the classroom.